fifikim/books-cli/README.md

   - Keep looking for ways to DRY code, separate concerns, & decouple components

 - Wins:
-  - ✅ Refactored to remove all global variables (options_dict, search_results)
+  - ✅ Refactored to remove all global variables
   - ✅ Validation handles invalid/blank input for menu selection & search queries
-  - ✅ Learned how to color output to the terminal without installing additional libraries, using ANSI escape sequences (need to figure out how to test compatibility with other OS's)
+  - ✅ Learned how to color output to the terminal without installing additional libraries
   - ✅ Read O'Reilly chapter on Python testing and took an online course about unit tests.
-Time consuming, but understood how to create my test file afterwards.
+Time consuming, but understood how to create my test file afterwards

 - Blockers:
   - ❓ Realized that program won't run on Python 2, I think due to use of f-strings.
 Could convert all formatting to use string concatenation, but want to research building executable stand-alone apps to run on Mac/Unix & Windows.